 The market was continuing to exceed its all-time highs.
 Then it went off the rails in a very quick fashion.
 In just 21 short days, we went from an exhilarating bull market to a fear-filled bear market.
 To put that in perspective, it took three quarters of a year, or 274 days, to go from good to bad in the 2007 and 2008 market demise.
 This time, there simply was not a whole lot of opportunity to react.

-Now, before we scrutinize our reaction speed, it should be properly noted that we believe a lack of action in the three-week time span between bull and bear was the correct reaction.
+Now, before we scrutinize our reaction speed, it should be properly noted that we believe a lack of action in the three weeks between bull and bear was the correct reaction.
 That’s right.
 A lack of action was the correct reaction.
-The reason we believe it was the correct reaction is because the time to prepare for trouble in the financial markets was long before March of 2020.
+The reason we believe it was the correct reaction is that the time to prepare for trouble in the financial markets was long before March of 2020.

 Preparation is the Key to Success